indiana-university/rivet-docs/content/blog/contributing-to-rivet.md

     - "/learn/contributing-to-rivet/"
 ---
 ## Github issues
 We’ll be using Github issues to keep track of new component submissions, bugs, design feedback, and any other suggestions related to the design system.
-To help us understand the kind of contribution you want to make, we ask that you first [submit a Github issue on github.iu.edu](https://github.iu.edu/UITS/rivet-source/issues).
+To help us understand the kind of contribution you want to make, we ask that you first [submit a Github](https://github.com/indiana-university/rivet-source/issues).

-{{< button url="https://github.iu.edu/UITS/rivet-source/issues" >}}Create an issue{{< /button >}}
+{{< button url="https://github.com/indiana-university/rivet-source/issues" >}}Create an issue{{< /button >}}

 ## Guidelines
 Here are a few guidelines to follow when creating a new issue:

-1. Go to the Rivet source repository on [github.iu.edu](https://github.iu.edu/UITS/rivet-source/issues).
+1. Go to the Rivet source repository on [GitHub](https://github.com/indiana-university/rivet-source/issues).
-2. Login with your IU username and passphrase.
-Don't worry if you've never logged into github.iu.edu before—anyone with a CAS username and passphrase can login and use the service.
-3. Click the "New Issue" button.
+2. Click the "New Issue" button.
-4. Fill out the provided issue template to the best of your ability.
+3. Fill out the provided issue template to the best of your ability.
 If you are submitting a design concept for a new or existing component please attach a screenshot, a link to an Axure mockup, or feel free to link to example HTML/CSS/JavaScript (a link to a pen on Codepen would be great!).
 We’re looking for anything that will demonstrate your concept here.
 Don’t worry if it’s unstyled or lacks visual design.
-5. After you have filled out the issue template click the Submit new issue button to create your new issue.
+4. After you have filled out the issue template click the Submit new issue button to create your new issue.
-6. Once the issue is created it will move on to the review process.
+5. Once the issue is created it will move on to the review process.

-## Github Resources

-If you need more info, [this Knowledge Base article](https://kb.iu.edu/d/bagk) explains IU's Github Enterprise service in a little more detail and has some handy links to Git and GitHub documentation.

 ## Review process
 Creating an issue is just a way to start a conversation that is visible to the whole team.
 Anyone should feel free to create a new issue, but before a new submission moves on to a formal review process we’ll ask that it include Each one include: